Oh. My. Goodness. We had the BEST time making these little satellite towers!

 This one has the ULTIMATE in COLLABORATION!
 This is one of my favorite ways to use a STEM challenge.
 Take a look at the video and then I will give you some tips!

 How does the Satellite Tower work?

 Here’s the deal.
 One group.
 Two teams.

 One team builds the tower.
 One team build the satellite dish.

-Will they fit correctly?
+Will the two parts fit correctly?
 Will the tower stand up to the weight of the dish?
 Will the dish follow the rules of the task?
-One of the rules was that the dish must rotate!
+(One of the rules was that the dish must rotate!)

-This was an awesome challenge!
+The Satellite Tower was an awesome challenge!
 It made us collaborate between two teams and I loved it.
-It was so interesting to hear the talk and see the two teams helping one another.
+It was so interesting to hear the conversations and see the two teams helping one another. #kidsneedstem